caitobrien/HydroSurvSizePred/README.md

 years and seasons during downstream migration through the Federal Columbia River Power System Hydrosystem (FCRPS), Pacific Northwest, USA.

-*Please note that this Shiny App is dependent on data availability and serves as an exploratory tool.*
+*Please note that this Shiny App is currently under development and dependent on data availability.
+This app serves as an exploratory tool.*

 ## Installation